 Some could argue that no one is working harder for you than your IT department.
 Whatever you throw at them, they will respond with a can-do attitude.
-So when you ask them to support Mac users as well as Windows users, they will do the best they can.
+So when you ask them to support Mac and Windows users, they will do their best.

 Herein lies the problem.

 Unless your staff has a dedicated Mac help desk, the Apple support your employees receive is “best effort.”
-In other words, your IT staff will do the best they can to support Mac users, even though the bulk of their experience is supporting Windows PCs.
+In other words, your IT staff will do their best to support Mac users, even though most of their experience is supporting Windows PCs.
 Your IT staff have probably received no formal Apple training or certification.

 Most companies faced with the challenge of supporting Mac users will assign a couple of people from the PC help desk to this effort.
-The resulting Level 1 support your Mac users receive may be lacking, and typically, your IT staff is unable to provide any Level 2 support.
+The resulting Level 1 support your Mac users may be lacking, and your IT staff is typically unable to provide any Level 2 support.

 2. A higher level of support is needed for a higher level of employee.